Race Readiness

 Race Shape is a concrete answer to a concrete question: Am I ready?
 It doesn't replace the gut check just before the start.
 But it gives you a clear picture 6–12 weeks out of where you stand — and above all why.

 The key insight: volume over 6 months is by far the strongest predictor for long-distance races.
 Someone who starts three weeks before the marathon at 30 km/week can't expect to finish in 3:00 — no matter how much talent or willpower is involved.
-Body mechanics and energy systems need time to adapt.
+Tendons, muscles and the aerobic system take months to adapt, and that time can't be shortcut.